Andrew Wehrheim has written a blog worth reading, called A Message to the Organic Church Movement from One on the Outside.

 As Andrew correctly observes in his blog, by turning to the big names we have looked in all the wrong places for outside help.
 Some have a proven history rooted in actual fellowship, but most do not.
 A book does not an expert make.

 It is essential that outside help, if it is really needed, be from authentic, proven, and unassuming leaders who are secure enough to help release God’s plan for you, rather than come with their cookie-cutter models and unproven how-to books on what “community” and “doing” organic church should look like.

 God bless the professional “church planters”.
 Their enticing, utopian theories sell books which create leads for them to come as “workers” who help folks “do” church in their own image – and so we become just as institutionalized, homogenized, and in bondage to some cookie-cutter expectations as the denominations we fled.

-Our “organic” fellowships, however, are much more laid back – and each looks radically different than the other.
+Our “organic” fellowships, however, are much more laid back – and each looks very different than the other.
 We let fellowship and community emerge based on actual need and actual ability.
 There is no external “ought” or “vision” that we impose, except learning to submit one to another as we express Christ – however differently He looks in each of us – to each other as God enables.

 With each fellowship, we simple go and affirm whatever it is that God wants to do as He is uniquely expressed in them, among them and through them.

 Frankly, some “organic” fellowships I have encountered elsewhere are so fixated on creating and conforming to some external concept of community that they have become more legalistic – and fallen into more bondage over conforming to that vision – than any legalism found in the so-called “institutional” church.